EngineeringLast Updated Aug 5, 20247 min read

 Finally, scan your source code for the usage of plain-text secrets such as database passwords or tokens.
 Such secrets must always be encrypted or stored in an external secret manager solution to minimize leaking these values.

-Scanning infrastructure.
 Infrastructure can be configured in many different ways - some configurations are more secure than others.
 Whether or not to enable encryption is often as simple as a checkbox in the Cloud.
 Endpoints can be configured with or without encrypted traffic (HTTPS).
-Ensure your Infrastructure as Code complies with defined security standards and best practices in your organization through infrastructure security scans.
+Ensure your infrastructure as code complies with defined security standards and best practices in your organization through infrastructure security scans.

 Testing to secure CI/CD pipelines